Information for Host Organizations

 Externships offer an exciting opportunity to augment classroom study with real-world work experience.
 Michigan's externship program is designed to provide individual students with advanced training and research opportunities in areas of particular interest to them that go beyond what is traditionally offered in a classroom setting.

-Educational Commitment & Host Organization Statement
+Educational Commitment of the Host Organization

 There must be a commitment to participate with the student in analyzing and discussing the intellectual lessons to be drawn from the student's experience.
 The attorneys who supervise the student must assume responsibility for continuous evaluation of the student's work, with particular attention paid to ways in which it can be improved.